ramblingsofamaddeveloper/ramblingsofamaddeveloper/index.md

 steps into in the day-to-day purgatory life of software development.

 #### Disclaimer!
-Consider this content more of a personal therapy outlet than a quality read or in any way realistic description of reality.
+Consider this content more of a personal therapy outlet than a quality read or in any way a realistic description of reality.

 ## All sorts of fuckers